GovLab/noi2/README.md

 The server should be running on port 80.

+### Windows Notes

+Unfortunately, because Docker Compose isn't currently available for Windows at the time of this writing, the only way to develop NoI is to set up a Linux virtual machine using a tool like [VirtualBox][].

 ### Database migrations

 Whenever you make changes to `model.py`, you will need to generate a migration